 Division of Student Affairs

-Vice president for student affairs/dean of students Larry Bethune and his staff are always available to provide you and your family with whatever assistance you require to ensure your success at Berklee.
+Vice president for student affairs/dean of students Betsy Newman and her staff are always available to provide you and your family with whatever assistance you require to ensure your success at Berklee.
 This office oversees all departments housed within the Division of Student Affairs.

 We look forward to welcoming you to the neighborhood.
 Berklee has a number of residence halls close to campus buildings, as well as facilities for dining, practicing your music, and socializing, as well as laundry, wi-fi, and other amenities.
 Berklee’s housing and residence life staff works to foster the supportive community that defines the Berklee environment.